dxdez/dxdez.github.io/_posts/2025-05-15-ollama-iterate-script.md

 title:  "Automating Documentation Generation with Bash and Ollama"
 date:   2025-05-15 12:07:21 -0500
 ---
-Absolutely!
-Here’s a draft article that explains your Bash automation workflow, tailored for readers interested in scripting, AI, and productivity.

----

 When you have a collection of source files that need documentation, manually processing each file can be tedious and time-consuming.
 By leveraging Bash scripting and the Ollama large language model, you can automate this workflow and generate consistent documentation for every file in your project.